Pep Guardiola: 2020–2024: Premier League four-peat, Champions League win and continental treble

 During the summer transfer window of 2021, Manchester City broke the British transfer record by signing Aston Villa midfielder Jack Grealish for £100m.
 On 25 September, he surpassed Les McDowall as the manager with the most wins in Manchester City history following their 1–0 away victory over Chelsea in the Premier League.
 On 22 May 2022, Manchester City won the Premier League with a 3–2 victory over Aston Villa.
 This was Guardiola's fourth title at the club, placing him second on the list of managers with the most Premier League titles.

 During the 2022–23 season, Manchester City won their third consecutive Premier League title, their fifth under Guardiola.
 On 23 November 2022, Guardiola signed a new two-year contract with Manchester City until summer 2025.
 On 3 June 2023, the club won their second FA Cup under Guardiola after a 2–1 victory over rivals Manchester United in the final to achieve another domestic double.
 On 10 June 2023, he led the club to their first Champions League title, and his personal third, after a 1–0 win against Inter Milan in the final, which completed their continental treble.

-On 16 August 2023, Guardiola won a record-equaling fourth UEFA Super Cup title, also becoming the first-ever manager to win the trophy with three different clubs, as the Mancunian side defeated Sevilla 5–4 on penalties following a 1–1 draw.
+On 16 August 2023, Guardiola won a record-equalling fourth UEFA Super Cup title, also becoming the first-ever manager to win the trophy with three clubs, as the Mancunian side defeated Sevilla 5–4 on penalties following a 1–1 draw.
 On 22 December, Guardiola guided City to their first FIFA Club World Cup trophy, as they beat Fluminense 4–0 in the final, and became the first English club to win five titles in a calendar year.
 With this achievement, Guardiola became the first manager in history to win four FIFA Club World Cup titles.
 Following the match, Guardiola stated that he "had the feeling [...] would close the chapter, we won all the titles, there's nothing else to win.
 I had a feeling the job was done, it was over".

 Man City's Champions League defence was ended in the quarter finals following a 4–3 loss on penalties after a 4—4 aggregate draw to Real Madrid who Man City beat 5–1 in the semi finals of the previous Champions League which ended Man City's hope of consecutive continental trebles.

 On 19 May 2024, Man City beat West Ham United 3–1 on the final day of the season to win their fourth straight Premier League title with 91 points, two points ahead of Arsenal, becoming the first English club to win four top flight league titles in a row.
 A week later, Man City lost the FA Cup Final to Manchester United 2–1 which ended their chance of a consecutive domestic double.